-(1) This policy sets down the safety principles that are to be followed when employees are required to drive as part of their employment.
+(1) This policy sets down the safety principles that are to be followed when motor vehicle users are authorised to use a motor vehicle for University purposes.

 (2) The purpose of this policy is to promote the safety of University employees by actively supporting safe driving practices and responsible decision-making in relation to travel for work.

 (3) This policy applies to motor vehicle users authorised to drive a motor vehicle for University purposes.

 (4) Where possible, technological facilities such as video-conferencing and teleconferencing are to be considered as an option to reduce travel between campuses.

 (5) Normally, authorised motor vehicle users will not be required to drive for more than 10 hours in any 24 hour period, or drive and work for more than 10 hours in any 24 hour period.